Renae Ingles

-Renae Ingles (née Hallinan) (born 18 July 1986 in Melbourne, Australia) is a former Australia netball international who played in 67 tests for Australia.
+Renae Ingles (née Hallinan) (born 18 July 1986) is a former Australia netball international who played in 67 tests for Australia.

 Career

 Ingles was primarily a wing-defence and centre player.
 She started her career with the Melbourne Phoenix and played with them for five seasons in the Commonwealth Bank Trophy, before joining the Melbourne Vixens in 2008 in the new ANZ Championships.
 In 2009, she was an integral member of the Melbourne Vixens lineup that won the Vixens' first ANZ Championship title.
 She moved to the Adelaide Thunderbirds for the 2012 and 2013 season.
 She stayed with the Thunderbirds until announcing her retirement in 2017.
 She returned to netball mid-way through the following year for Melbourne Vixens and was later selected in the Australian Diamonds squad for the 2018/19 international season.
 Ingles announced her retirement from netball at the end of the 2019 season.

 Ingles was awarded Netball Australia's Australian International Player of the Year in 2009.
 She was selected in the Australian Diamonds squad for the 2018/19 international season.